Should I buy a house in 2024?

 Will rent go down in 2024?

 The cost of rent is unlikely to go down in 2024, due to high demand for rental properties.
-In fact, the average rent is still increase - annual rent inflation stands at 7.8%, with the average UK rent now £1,223 per month.
-This makes it harder for renters to save a deposit and buy a home of their own.
+In fact, the average rent is still increasing - annual rent inflation stands at 6.6%.
+Although this is the lowest rate in 30 months, rental demand is still double what we saw pre-pandemic.
+The average monthly rent now stands at £1,226 per month, making it harder for renters to save a deposit and buy a home of their own.

 While mortgage rates may seem high right now, a good way to look at it is in contrast to renting.
 Paying off your mortgage each month reduces the size of your home loan and increases the amount of property wealth you own.
 Yes, the interest you pay each month to your lender may seem high due to current mortgage rates, but if you fix your rate for 2-5 years you’ll know exactly how much you’re going to pay.
 In comparison, if you continue renting, your monthly rent could go up each year by 5-10%!